-Nautique warrants to the original user or purchaser, whichever comes first, that each new Nautique boat, as originally manufactured by Nautique, shall under normal authorized use be free of defect in material and workmanship for a period of three (3) years from the date of delivery.
-This coverage applies to factory-installed components including boat parts, options, or other components not manufactured by Nautique Boat Company, Inc. The remaining portion of this warranty covering PARTS (no labor), may be transferred for a nominal fee to the second (2nd) purchaser during a period of three (3) years from the date of delivery.
+Nautique warrants to the original user or purchaser, whichever comes first, that each new Nautique boat, as originally manufactured by Nautique, shall under normal authorized use be free of defect in material and workmanship for a period of three (3) years or three hundred (300) hours (whichever occurs first), from the date of delivery.
+This coverage applies to factory-installed components including, boat parts, options, or other components not manufactured by Nautique Boat Company.
+The remaining portion of this warranty may be transferred for a nominal fee to the second (2nd) purchaser during a period of three (3) years or three hundred (300) hours (whichever occurs first), from the date of delivery.
 See owner's manual for proper form.

-Exposure to a salt or brackish water environment can cause corrosion, or damage.
+Exposure to a salt or brackish water environment can cause corrosion or damage.
 Failure to rinse thoroughly after each use and apply a protective coating will void warranty.

-Gel Coat One (1) Year Non-Transferable Limited Warranty:
+Gel Coat One (1) Year Transferable Limited Warranty:

-Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including cracks not caused by negligence, impact or collision) for a period of one (1) year from date of delivery.
-NOTE: gel coat maintenance is the owner's responsibility.
+Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including cracks not caused by negligence, impact or collision) for a period of three (3) years or three hundred (300) hours (whichever occurs first), from date of delivery.
+See owner's manual for owner's gel coat maintenance responsibilities.